microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 In this lab you will learn to:

-- Add Entra ID single sign-on (SSO) to your app so users can seamlessly log into your app with the same account they use in Microsoft Teams
+- how to add Entra ID single sign-on (SSO) to your plugin so users can seamlessly log into your app with the same account they use in Microsoft Teams

-- Access the Microsoft Graph API to access user content in Microsoft 365.
-Your app will act on behalf of the logged-in user so they can securely access their own content within your application.
+- Access the Microsoft Graph API to access user data in Microsoft 365.
+Your app will act on behalf of the logged-in user so they can securely access their own content within your application like contacts from Outlook in this lab.

 ## Introduction : Tasks involved to implement SSO (brief)